sawino/BIMFACE-Starter/README.md

 A starter for [BIMFACE](http://www.bimface.com) development which has both client and server.
 The client users can upload / translate files and save / load business data (like tags) using the program.

 # Technology Stack
+* BIM
+  * BIMFACE
 * Server
-  * Typescript, KOA2, TypeORM, JWT
+  * Typescript, koa2, TypeORM, JWT
 * Client
-  * Javascript (ES6), Vue, Element-UI, Webpack
+  * Javascript (ES6), Vue2, Vuex, Element-UI, Webpack

 # How to use
 ## Preparation